e2crawfo/mnist_arithmetic/README.md

 ```
 python setup.py install
 ```
-and have your code instantiate an instance of `mnist_arithmetic.MnistArithmeticDataset`.
+and have your code instantiate the class `mnist_arithmetic.MnistArithmeticDataset`.